nichoth/state/README.md

 Abstract state container

-This package provides minimal prototypes for creating state machines that model data.
+This package provides minimal prototypes for creating state machines.
 The core is `index.js`, a class with 2 methods for subscribing to changes and publishing updates.
 All children inherit from this.

 We use sorted lists of objects so frequently that `list.js` is included here, which has methods for basic crud operations.